 The SSA provides benefits for children born with disabilities or who experience a disabling injury or illness before the age of 22.
 Since this population does not have the opportunity to earn work credits, the SSA has other criteria for determining eligibility.

-Bring security to your household’s financial future by scheduling a free consultation with a skilled, empathetic Social Security Disability attorney from Pilzer and Klein.
-Your lawyer will give you support and loyalty from day one, filing all legal documentation and evidence and ensuring your application produces the best possible outcome.
+Your lawyer will give you support and loyalty from day one, filing all legal documentation and evidence, and ensuring your application produces the best possible outcome.
+We’re here to explain the steps for filing a Social Security Disability claim.

 If you have already applied and been denied benefits, your attorney will review your options for appeal.
 Start working toward a more stable financial future by contacting us today.